-Gold (XAUUSD) is one of the most heavily traded retail instruments.
-It is also one of the easiest to mis-size, because the contract conventions look like forex but behave very differently.
+Emas (XAUUSD) is one of the most heavily traded retail instruments.
+It is also one of the easiest to mis-size, because the contract conventions look like Forex but behave very differently.

 • Standard contract is 100 oz.
 A 1-pip move (0.01) per standard lot is roughly $1.